Skip to content

 Initiated by

-Every activity records who or what triggered it: a user (with their metaverse object reference), an API key, or the system itself (for example, a schedule).
+Every activity records who or what triggered it: a user (with their Metaverse Object reference), an API key, the system itself (for example, a schedule), or an unidentified, unauthenticated caller (Anonymous) for a failed sign-in or API key attempt.
 This is the audit trail.

 Summary statistics